OctopusDeploy/blog/blog/2020-01/operations-runbooks/index.md

 - Website failover and restoration
 - Server maintenance

-In this blog post, we're going take a look at runbooks, why they're valuable and highlight some scenarios where they fit.
+In this blog post, we're look at what a runbooks is, why Octopus is useful for runbook automation and highlight some scenarios where runbooks offer a lot of value.

 <h2>In this post </h2>